-The Core Facility collaborates with the international REDCap® community and leads the French node of the REDCap® community.
+The Core Facility collaborates with the international REDCap® community.
 The Core Facility is also part of the RDA (Research Data Alliance) and the Ac@DM (groupe des Data Managers académiques).

 Bioinformatics and Biostatistics Hub

 Get the best of your data!